LIHI Certificate #82 - Newfound Project, New Hampshire

 The project lands consist of roughly one acre.
 The project is located in a highly developed urban area.
 No lands of significant ecological value exist in the project area due to the small project footprint and developed nature of the area.

 In 2016, the project area was assessed for threatened or endangered species potentially present in the project vicinity via the New Hampshire Natural Heritage Bureau database.
 This review found no threatened or endangered species or their critical habitat in the project area.
-The only state or federally listed species possibly present is the Northern long-eared bat, for which no critical habitat has been identified within the small project footprint.
+The only listed species possibly present is the Northern long-eared bat, for which no critical habitat has been identified within the small project footprint.

 No cultural resources have been identified in the project area by the New Hampshire Division of Historic Resources.
 The project owner currently has no plans to make substantive changes to the project that could lead to the discovery of historic resources, and has committed to developing a mitigation plan should any activities have the potential to affect any historic resources, should they be discovered.